docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 class Text(BaseText):
     tokens: Optional[Tokens]
 ```

 Notice the [`TorchTensor`][docarray.typing.TorchTensor] type.
-It is a thin wrapper around `torch.Tensor` that can be use like any other torch tensor,
+It is a thin wrapper around `torch.Tensor` that can be used like any other Torch tensor,
 but also enables additional features.
 One such feature is shape parametrization (`TorchTensor[48]`), which lets you
 hint and even enforce the desired shape of any tensor!

-To represent our image data, we use the [`ImageDoc`][docarray.documents.ImageDoc] that is included in DocArray:
+To represent our image data, we use DocArray's [`ImageDoc`][docarray.documents.ImageDoc]:

 ```python
 from docarray.documents import ImageDoc